You are here

 - Some districts have expressed an interest in opening and sustaining an online program/school beyond the 2020-21 school year.
 Please contact the office of Blended and Online Learning to assist.

-A vaccine might not be available for quite some time, meaning that plans should take into account the entire 2020-21 school year.
+Plans should take into account the entire 2020-21 school year.

 - Prepare for individual students who will be impacted by COVID-19 and will learn from home.